evantwout/web/source/features.rst

 will become the preferred language for BEM++ and several non-performance critical features have been directly implemented in Python.
 The C++ core is interfaced via Cython. **Unless H-Matrix support via AHMED 1.0 is crucial we recommend to use the development branch.
-Version 2 will not be further developed.** Native H-Matrix support is currently in development.
+Version 2 will not be further developed.** Native H-Matrix compression is integrated into the current version.
+In comparison to BEM++ 2.0 only the H-LU decomposition is missing.
+However, several other preconditioning methods are built-in.

 The following table compares the features of version 2.0 with the current development release.
 This will be updated as development progresses.

 =================================== =============== =============================
-Feature                             Version 2       Development Branch
+Feature                             Version 2       Development Version 2.9.9
 =================================== =============== =============================
-Laplace Kernels                     yes             yes Helmholtz Kernels                   yes             yes Maxwell Kernels                     yes             not yet from Python Discontinuous polynomial spaces     yes             yes Continuous polyomial spaces         yes             yes H-Matrices                          via AHMED 1.0   native support in development Dual Spaces on Barycentric Grids    yes             in development High-Freq.
-Preconditioning          no              in development FEM/BEM Coupling                    no              via FEniCS (DUNE to come) Grid Management                     Foamgrid        any Dune Grid Manager FMM                                 no              in planning Higher-Order Elements               no              in development Python Interface                    Swig            Cython Installer                           custom          CMake
+Laplace Kernels                     yes             yes Helmholtz Kernels                   yes             yes Maxwell Kernels                     yes             yes Discontinuous polynomial spaces     yes             yes Continuous polyomial spaces         yes             yes H-Matrices                          via AHMED 1.0   native support Dual Spaces on Barycentric Grids    yes             yes High-Freq.
+Preconditioning          no              yes FEM/BEM Coupling                    no              via FEniCS (DUNE to come) Grid Management                     Foamgrid        any Dune Grid Manager FMM                                 no              in planning Higher-Order Elements               no              no Python Interface                    Swig            Cython Installer                           custom          CMake
 =================================== =============== =============================